TITLE 8 SOCIAL SERVICES

 E. Prohibited forms of discipline shall include, but are not limited to the following: corporal punishment such as shaking, spanking, hitting, whipping, or hair or ear pulling; isolation; forced to exercised; denial of food, sleep or approved visits or contact with parent; verbal assaults which subject the child to ridicule or which belittle the child or the child’s family, gender, race, religious preference, sexual orientation or cultural identity.
 The child shall not be excluded from the foster family and shall not be threatened with exclusion from the foster home as punishment.
 The child shall not be locked in a room or closet.

-F. The foster parent may serve as a surrogate parent to protect the foster child’s educational rights and act as the student’s advocate in the educational decision making process.
+F. The foster parent may serve as a the child’s educational decision maker to protect the foster child’s educational rights and act as the student’s advocate in the educational decision making process if appointed by the court.

-G. When appointed by the New Mexico department of health family, infant and toddler program director, the foster parent may serve as a surrogate parent to represent the special needs of a child in all matters related to the early intervention and evaluation assessment and treatment for the child in the event the parent is unable or unwilling to act in that capacity.
+G. When appointed by the New Mexico department of health family, infant and toddler program director, the foster parent may serve as a the child’s decision maker to represent the special needs of a child in all matters related to the early intervention and evaluation assessment and treatment for the child in the event the parent is unable or unwilling to act in that capacity.

-I. Foster parents shall not release a foster child to the custody of any person, including the child’s biological parent or any relative, without the authorization of PSD.
-The only exception to this rule is that foster children may be surrendered to the custody of a law enforcement officer.
+I. Foster parents shall not release a foster child to anyone without the authorization of PSD, except when pursuant to the reasonable and prudent parent standard defined at 18.104.22.168 MM NMAC.
+Foster children may also be surrendered to the custody of a law enforcement officer.

 J. Foster parents shall adhere to all statutes and regulations applicable to the provision of foster care, including but not limited to child labor laws, public health laws, mandatory school attendance, and motor vehicle laws.